• Home

 As public servants to the community, we are committed to excellence, and dedicated to the efficient delivery of these services.

-The Department, consisting of 70 paid and roughly 12 volunteer personnel staffs 4 fire engines, one aerial ladder and one aid car to provide protection for the approximately 56,000 citizens who live within our boundaries.
+The Department, consisting of 70 paid and roughly 12 volunteer personnel staffs 4 fire engines, one aerial ladder and one aid car to provide protection for the approximately 80,000 citizens within our 21.3 square miles of boundary.
 Advanced Life Support (ALS) is provided by King County Medic One.
 Private ambulance companies are utilized to transport non-ALS patients to local hospitals.

 MASTHEAD PHOTO: